-Angular Data Grid: Testing AG Grid
+Angular Grid: Testing AG Grid | AG Grid

 Testing User Supplied Components

-The easiest way to test user supplied components is to access them via
+To test user supplied components you can access them via the grid API.

 For example, given the following code: